minebreaker/Abukuma/documentation/architecture.md

 2. The server receives the request and parse headers.
 3. The `Router` investigates the request URI and headers, decide which `Handler` to invoke to handle the request.
+4. `Filter` may modify headers that handlers will receive, or can interrupt and return its own response.
-4. The `Handler` receives the request, and returns a response to it.
+5. The `Handler` receives the request, and returns a response to it.
-5. `Handler`s can call `Parser` to parse the http body into an appropriate class.
+6. `Handler`s can call `Parser` to parse the http body into an appropriate class.
-6. The body object inside the response is converted to the output stream by `Renderer`.
+7. The body object inside the response is converted to the output stream by `Renderer`.

 ## Components